j33lai/CS454/a3/doc.md

 #### Serialization and Deserialization

 Serialization is implemented using fixed-length fields in a byte array for the whole message.
 Each index position has a specific meaning and the array has a specific structure that is shared across the system.
-The array is ordered as follows:
+The data will be serialized/deserialized to/from a sequence of characters, in the following order:

-ArgTypes (4 bytes) — Reason Code (4 bytes) — Port (4 bytes) — Host (128 bytes) — Name (64 bytes)
+Message type (4 bytes) — Reason Code (4 bytes) — Port (4 bytes) — Host (128 bytes) — Name (64 bytes) — Arg Type (if applicable) — Arguments (if applicable)

-The message is deserialized according to this order as well.
+The serialization/deserialization of arguments can be determined by the argument types.

-The argument type sizes are specified as follows:
+##### The argument type sizes are specified as follows:

 | Argument type | Size (bytes) |
 | ------------- | ------------ |